cckmwong-data/customer_segmentation/README.md

 ## Project Summary

 > **Note:**
-> *This public repository is for showcase purposes only.
-The actual execution runs in a separate private repository.*
+> *This public repository is intended for demonstration purposes only.
+The automated execution of the Python workflows runs in a separate private repository.*

 This project automates an end-to-end customer segmentation workflow, integrating raw data ingestion from **Google Sheets**, clustering analysis using **K-Prototypes** which supports mixed numeric and categorical features, data warehousing in **Google BigQuery**, and daily refreshed **Power BI dashboards**.
 It is designed to deliver actionable insights for marketing and sales teams through a fully automated, cloud-based, and production-ready solution.